-If you place your child in a school which is not their nearest suitable, catchment school, then free home-to-school transport will not be provided.
+If you place your child in a school which is not considered their nearest suitable school (catchment school), then free home-to-school transport will not be provided.

 No. Pupils must walk to their designated bus pick-up location.
 However, some smaller vehicles eg taxis, may arrange to pick up your child at your home address.

 Pupils are advised to be at their bus stop 10 minutes before the scheduled departure time.
 If the bus fails to arrive after 20 minutes, pupils should follow the guidance notes on the reverse of their bus pass.
 They should ring the number printed and wait for instructions from the School Transport team.

 School transport will only pick-up and drop-off pupils at their designated bus stop/pick-up point.
 The school transport operator or driver are not able to authorise any other address or drop-off point.